 |npm\s{1,5}install|ignore\s{1,5}previous)

-The rule above matches elements with 0-2 pixel font size that contain within 1300 characters either command execution strings or prompt injection phrases.
+The rule above matches elements with 0 to 2 pixel font size that contain within 1300 characters either command execution strings or prompt injection phrases.
 The bounded repetition prevents catastrophic backtracking.

 3. AI ClickFix for computer-use agents